 Spring in Taipei is a good time to visit as the rain hasn’t started yet and the crowds are taking a break.
 Taipei’s rainy season is on the horizon though so watch out.

 Taipei summers are hot, humid, and very wet.
 This is prime cyclone season, which means that storms come frequently.
+Visitor numbers are a lot lower during this period.

 Autumn in Taipei is hands-down the best time to visit.
 The weather is great, the crowds are minimal, and the prices are excellent.